thaapasa/utils/README.md

-# utils
+# Utils

-Collection of random utilities and stuff
+Collection of random utilities and stuff, for reference.